HEBDEN BRIDGE ARTS

 www.amandadalton.co.uk

-This year, the Creative Group enjoyed some trips to Tate Liverpool, Crosby Beach and Yorkshire Sculpture Park to take inspiration for weekly art sessions.
+The Creative Group enjoyed some trips to Tate Liverpool, Crosby Beach and Yorkshire Sculpture Park to take inspiration for weekly art sessions.
 The themes included the use of maps, landmarks, places and moments that resonate with us and who we are.
-Photography featured as part of the project, and the group made long lasting work for outdoor exhibition.

 Picture

-St Augustine’s Centre in Halifax is Calderdale’s specialist charity working with people seeking asylum and refugees, as well as local people.
+ST AUGUSTINE'S CENTRE in Halifax is Calderdale's spcialist charity working with people seeking asylum and refugees, as well as local people.
 They offer advice on immigration, asylum support, and 1:2:1 help with welfare, housing, health and access to wider services.
-They run English classes, a ‘free shop’, bike & tech repair lab, Welcome Café, sports, arts activities, trips, events, & volunteer/befriending programme.
-Together with the Valley of Sanctuary, they run awareness raising sessions for schools & organisations.
+They run English classes, a 'free shop', bike & tech repair lab, Welcome Cafe, sports, arts activities, trips, events, and volunteer/befriending programme.
+Together with the Valley of Sanctuary, they run awareness raising sessions for schools and organisations.

 Picture